cfpb/design-system/docs/components/grid.md

                   <div class="col col-12"><p>twelve</p></div>
               </section>
           </div>
-        variation_description: >-
-          Twelve-column grid with flexible column widths and fixed gutters.
-The width of the padding on the left and right edge of the grid depends on device size.

-          * 30px fixed gutter width

-          * Max width 1230px, background colors may bleed to edge

-          * Desktop: 30px padding on each side

-          * Tablet: 30px padding on each side

-          * Mobile: 15px padding on each side

-          #### Breakpoints
+  - variation_group_name: Breakpoints
+    variation_group_description: >-
       Five major breakpoints standardize large-scale changes like navigation and sidebar behavior.
 Use other breakpoints as necessary.

       * `xs`: 0-600px

       * `sm`: 601-900px

       * `med`: 901-1020px

       * `lg`: 1021-1230px

       * `xl`: 1231px and up
-        variation_name: 12 columns w/ 1200px max width
+  - variations:
-      - variation_code_snippet: ''
+      - variation_code_snippet: ""
         variation_description: >-
           Component variables are used to theme a component.

           They likely will be left as is, but if needed can be overwritten by duplicating

           the variable in a `@key: value` format with a different value.